ickhov/queues-and-threads/REPORT.md

 In this function, we just return the actual length of the queue doing *tail* minus *head*.
 We used these variables to get the length rather the *size* variable because we are used them to track the beginning and end of the queue while *size* is used to realloc more space for the queue.

 ## Testing Queue
 We test our queue using test_queue.c.
 Inside this file, we created individual functions to test each implementation in queue.
-The test files essentially tests for failure and success cases we described for each function above.
+The test files essentially tests for the failure and success cases we described for each function above.

 ## Uthread API